-First, let’s check the items inside the box:
+First, please check the items inside the box:

 - Items marked as “KEEP REFRIGERATED” should be at a temperature of 40 degrees or lower.
-If you don’t have a thermometer and/or these items feel warm to the touch, please toss them out.
+If you don’t have a thermometer and/or these items feel warm to the touch, please do not consume them and toss them out.

 - Non-refrigerated produce, pantry, and shelf-stable items should still be safe to eat.